 We are particularly excited by:-

-• Pieces that have at least 45 minutes and no more than 3 hours in running time.
+- Pieces that are at least 45 minutes and no more than 3 hours in running time.

 We enjoy listening to theatre-makers about the work that they want to create and are open to proposals on all subject matter.
 The following is a list of some of the themes and topics we think would be interesting to explore:-